Indiscriminate covers of infinite translation surfaces are innocent, not devious: Finite covers of infinite surfaces

 are both clopen while $h_1 \in U$ and $h_2 \in V$.
 Finally, we observe they are invariant under conjugation since

 Thus $U$ and $V$ descend to clopen sets in $\Pi_d \bs \Hom\big(\pi_1(S,s_0),G\big)$ which separate $[h_1]$ and $[h_2]$, proving that this quotient is totally disconnected. \end{proof}

-Now suppose that we give the topological surface $S$ a translation structure, $(S,\alpha)$.
+\compat{Please read this paragraph and the remark below.
+The referee asked for clarification here.} Now suppose that we give the topological surface $S$ a translation structure, $(S,\alpha)$.
 As in the introduction, we use $\Cov_G(S,\alpha)$ to denote the space of covers of $(S,\alpha)$ with monodromy in $G$ up to translation equivalence.
-Since isomorphic covers are translation equivalent, $\Cov_G(S,\alpha)$ is a topological quotient of $\Covt_G(S,\alpha)$.

-\begin{remark} For many surfaces, isomorphism of covers is equivalent to translation equivalence.
-This happens whenever the quotient of the universal cover of $(S,\alpha)$ by all its translation automorphisms is translation equivalent to $(S,\alpha)$.
-This is a form of geometric primitivity. \end{remark}
+There is a natural map